Next named Market Leader and Outperformer in GigaOm DLP Market Radar Report Read the Report

 • Risk Scoring and Prioritization: ML algorithms are instrumental in calculating risk scores for users and entities based on their behavior.
 Higher risk scores are assigned to activities that display abnormal behavior or potential security risks, enabling security teams to prioritize incident response and focus on the most critical threats.

-• Dynamic and Real-Time Analysis: ML enables UEBA to perform dynamic and real-time analysis of user and entity behavior.
+• Dynamic and Real-Time Analysis: ML enables UEBA tools to perform dynamic and real-time analysis of user and entity behavior.
 As new data is continuously processed, the algorithms adapt and respond swiftly to emerging threats, providing a more proactive approach to cybersecurity.

 • Reducing False Positives: By leveraging Machine Learning, UEBA can significantly reduce false positives.
 Traditional rule-based systems often generate a high number of false alerts, leading to alert fatigue for security teams.
 ML algorithms can better discern genuine threats from normal activities, resulting in more accurate and relevant alerts.